 1. Helps brain development

 Multilingualism causes growth in the brain’s structure and is generally associated with higher intelligence.
 According to research, multilingual speakers may have more grey matter in the brain regions responsible for attention, inhibition, and short-term memory.
-An additional benefit is that speaking multiple languages can actually delay the effects of dementia by an average of 5 years.
+An additional benefit is that speaking multiple languages can actually delay the effects of dementia by an average of five years.

 2. Enhances communication skills

 In comparison to monolinguists, multilinguists are exposed to more diverse social experiences, giving them the ability to consider alternate perspectives and making them more effective communicators.
 Moreover, using your mother tongue can help you stay connected with your own culture and heritage.

 3. Increases employment opportunities